uitscu/logusbrainng-lib-ws/README.md

 ## 🤝 Contribution

+Contributions are welcome!
+If you’d like to propose enhancements or report bugs, feel free to create an issue or a pull request.

-Fork the repository
+1. Fork the project.

-Create a feature branch (git checkout -b feature/your-feature)
+2. Create a branch (git checkout -b feature/new-feature).

-Commit your changes (git commit -m "Add new feature")
+3. Commit your changes (git commit -am 'Add a new feature').

-Push to your branch (git push origin feature/your-feature)
+4. Push to your branch (git push origin feature/new-feature).

-Open a Pull Request
+5. Open a pull request.

 ## 📄 License

 Distributed under the MIT License.
-See LICENSE for more information.
+See [LICENSE](https://mit-license.org/) for more information.

 ## 📬 Contact